Leptobrachella fuliginosa

-Leptolalax fuliginosus is a frog species in the family Megophryidae.
+Leptobrachella fuliginosa is a frog species in the family Megophryidae.
 It is endemic to Thailand where it is only known from its type locality, Pa Lao U in Prachuap Khiri Khan Province.
 Only four specimens were collected, all of them males, measuring 28–30 mm in snout-vent length.

+This species was moved from the defunct genus Leptolalax to Leptobrachella following phylogenetic analyses in 2021.